 Identifying sounds:

 This is a great weekend activity that you can do at home or outside.
-Wherever you are, blindfold your little one and have him identify various sounds.
+Take him outdoors on a nature walk, blindfold your little one and have him identify various sounds.
 This will help him tune into his listening skills as well as develop the ability to pick out different sounds and identify them.